hanabi/hanabi.github.io/misc/BGA.md

 ## Convention Changes (Beginner)

-If you're reading this far, you'll want to know some of the basic differences between the *BGA convention framework* and the *Hyphen-ated convention framework*.
+If you're reading this far, you'll want to know some of the basic differences between the *BGA convention framework* and the *Hyphenated convention framework*.
 Fear not - it isn't so bad once you play a few games.

 <br />